margarita-ignatieva/java-project/README.md

 INSERT INTO `banks`.`account` (`accountid`, `account`, `userid`) VALUES ('9', '6753', '3');
 INSERT INTO `banks`.`account` (`accountid`, `account`, `userid`) VALUES ('10', '75', '6');

+#1-4 and half of 5 task was done